 Sensory Processing Disorder Treatment Center

-If you struggle with Sesnory Processing Disorder, our certified Neurofeedback doctors at Leigh Brain & Spine can perform the proper testing needed in order to create a treatment plan for a better way of life.
+If you struggle with Sensory Processing Disorder, our certified Neurofeedback doctors at Leigh Brain & Spine can perform the proper testing needed in order to create a treatment plan for a better way of life.

 Struggling with Sensory Processing Disorder?